gaodes/booksearcher/README.md

 - 🔍 Powerful search across multiple indexers via Prowlarr
 - 📚 Support for both eBooks and Audiobooks
-- 💾 Smart caching system for quick result retrieval
+- 💾 Smart caching system with size limits and auto-cleanup
+- 🌐 Robust network handling with connection pooling and retries
 - 🎯 Interactive and headless mode for easily using it remotely
 - 🐳 Docker containerization for easy deployment
 - 📡 Support for both Usenet and Torrent protocols
+- 🐞 Enhanced error handling and debugging capabilities
+- 📊 Detailed performance monitoring and statistics

 ## 🛠️ Requirements